How to install the gypsum sensor?

 It is possible to set up a whole network of probes on the whole plantation or to equip only some trees or plots of the plantation.
 The number of probes to be installed will depend mainly on the characteristics of the terrain.
 If the texture and/or the physico-chemical composition of the soil is heterogeneous over the whole surface, it is recommended to equip each different sub-plot of the land with probes.

-What is the life span of a plaster probe?
+What is the life span of a gypsum sensor?

-Once installed, the plaster probes have a lifespan of 2 to 5 years depending on the nature of the soil.
+Once installed, the gypsum sensor have a lifespan of 2 to 5 years depending on the nature of the soil.
 It is recommended that the probes be removed during the winter to further extend their life.

 What are the precautions to take?